influxdata/openapi/README.md

 ```
 .
-├── contracts/              # contains the generated openapi definitions; the "source of truth"
+├── contracts/              # contains the aggregated openapi definitions; the "source of truth"
+|   └── svc/                # contains the aggregated openapi defnitions for each individual standalone service
 ├── scripts/                # contains various scripts to aid in the generation of the contracts
 └── src/                    # contains the raw openapi definitions
     ├── cloud/              # contains cloud specific openapi definitions